2 min read

 The blue colour

-The iconic ‘Kumon blue’ colour of the logo represents the sky that stretches across the world.
-Did you know that over 3.5 million children in more than 50 different countries study Kumon?
-The blue colour reminds us of all the children around the planet who are learning and growing through the Kumon Maths and English Programmes.
+The iconic ‘Kumon blue’ colour represents the sky that stretches across the world.
+Did you know that over 3.5 million children in more than 50 different countries study with Kumon?
+The blue colour reminds us of all the different children who are learning and growing through the Kumon Maths and English Programmes.

 The colour blue is traditionally associated with intelligence, wisdom, and honesty, adding further meaning to our logo’s design.